algosup/2023-2024-project-4-sportshield-team-8/documents/functionalSpecifications/functionalSpecifications.md

 #### ➭ **Modes**

-Three different modes are being set for the device:
+Four different modes are being set for the device:

-- The first mode is the locked mode, which will turn on the **motion detector**[^5], the NFC and the Bluetooth, other **modules**[^6] could be activated depending on the situation such as the alarm if an impact has been detected;
+- The first mode is the locked mode, which will turn on the **motion detector**[^6], the NFC and the Bluetooth, other **modules**[^6] could be activated depending on the situation such as the alarm if an impact has been detected;
 - The second one is the unlocked mode, which consists of switching on only the Bluetooth and the NFC, allowing us to economise energy in the battery;
-- Finally, we would have the sleep mode which will be used when you don't need to use the device, it would not activate the alarm accidentally, only the NFC would be activated.
+- Thirdly, we would have the sleep mode which will be used when you don't need to use the device, it would not activate the alarm accidentally, only the NFC would be activated.
+- Lastly,

 | Mode         | Pros       | Cons |
 |--------------|----------------------------------------------------------------------------------------------------------------------------------------------------|---------------------------------------------------------------------------------------------------------|